aspose-cells/Aspose.Cells-API-References/english/cpp/aspose.cells.pivot/pivotfield/setdatadisplayformat/_index.md

 title: Aspose::Cells::Pivot::PivotField::SetDataDisplayFormat method
 linktitle: SetDataDisplayFormat
 second_title: Aspose.Cells for C++ API Reference
 description: 'Aspose::Cells::Pivot::PivotField::SetDataDisplayFormat method.
-Represents how to display the values contained in a data field in C++.'
+Represents how to display the values in a data field of the pivot report in C++.'
 type: docs
-weight: 6500
+weight: 6700
 url: /cpp/aspose.cells.pivot/pivotfield/setdatadisplayformat/
 ---
 ## PivotField::SetDataDisplayFormat method

-Represents how to display the values contained in a data field.
+Represents how to display the values in a data field of the pivot report.

+>Deprecated
+>
+>Use PivotField.PivotShowValuesSetting.CalculationType property instead.
 ```cpp
 void Aspose::Cells::Pivot::PivotField::SetDataDisplayFormat(PivotFieldDataDisplayFormat value)
 ```